top of page

 The programme for young people helps them to cope with discrimination and also counsels their carers.

-John regularly sends case histories of some of these young people which demonstrate the many difficulties that families endure in this poor rural part of India.
+John regularly sends case histories of some of these young people, which demonstrate the many difficulties that families endure in this poor rural part of India.

 12 year old Chelladurai is taking tablets for HIV.
 He was 5 when his parents died and he now lives with his widowed grandmother.
+Six months ago, he was also diagnosed with tuberculosis and his granny just couldn’t cope.

 Our volunteer told Alagammal, the President of the District Positive Women’s Network, and she took charge: "I shall take care of his treatment".